dongzhuoer/docker-ubuntu-cn/readme.md

 1. UTF-8 locale
 1. bash enable wildcard & extended glob

+I use `mirrors4` to avoild auto resolving, which wastes a lot of time sometimes (especially when you use network of NKU)

 # to do

 `ls /etc/*/+([0-9])*` only works for interactive shell